recklessop/zerto-volume-counter/README.md

 # zerto-volume-counter

-This python script counts the volumes in the /volumes API output json to give a total per VRA (including it's helper VRA volumes)
+These python and powershell scripts count the volumes in the /volumes API output json to give a total per VRA (including it's helper VRA volumes)

 Use the ZVM swagger interface to get the volumes API json data.